h-havenga/jekyll/_posts/2017-11-25-using-generic-mapping-tools_netcdf.markdown

 data in my thesis for WRF and also some objective clustering, the ERA dataset was thus the obvious choice.
-Using GMT to recreate these synoptic maps took me a couple of days, mostly the time consumption was related to handling the netCDF data.
+Using GMT to recreate these synoptic maps took me a couple of days, mostly the time consumption was related to handling the NetCDF data.
 GMT uses Reverse Polish Notation (RPN) for math functions which I needed to figure out as you'll see.
 It is also useful to have CDO, ncview and ncdump installed for data inspection and manipulating.
 A last point is that I compiled